nextflow-io/nextflow/docs/flux.rst

     }

 We will be using these files to run our test workflow.
-Next, assuming you don't have one handy, let's set up an envrionment with Flux.
+Next, assuming you don't have one handy, let's set up an environment with Flux.

 Container Environment
 ---------------------